All Episodes

 Who's buying your debt?

-In other words, as fast as India grows its economy, uh America grows its debt twice as fast.
+In other words, as fast as India grows its economy, America grows its debt twice as fast.

-The entire Canadian economy, the United States government now issues in the form of treasury debt each year.
+The entire Canadian economy, the United States government now issues in the form of Treasury debt each year.

-In other words, in other words, this country expects the world to buy the equivalent of a G7 nation in US federal debt every single year until the end of time.
+In other words, in other words, this country expects the world to buy the equivalent of a G7 nation in U.S. federal debt every single year until the end of time.

 But now it's just a joke.